 For our new teacher evaluation system, the DEAC committee collaborated and agreed upon the following:

-- Charlotte Danielson's Framework for Effective Teaching was selected as the assessment rubric for teachers.
+- Charlotte Danielson's Framework for Effective Teaching will be the assessment rubric for teachers.

-For the principal evaluation system, West Essex chose to use the Multidimensional Principal Performanc Rubric (MPPR) developed by Learner-Centered Initiatives.
-The MPPR rubric is a state-approved evaluation tool and has been integrated into the Teachscape online program.
+For the principal evaluation system, West Essex chose to use the Multidimensional Principal Performance Rubric (MPPR) developed by Learner-Centered Initiatives.
+The MPPR rubric is a state-approved evaluation tool and has been integrated into the online evaluation tool.

 To oversee activities linked to teacher evaluation and effectiveness (and in accordance with AchieveNJ), West Essex formed School Improvement Panels (ScIP) at both the Middle and High Schools.
 Their responsibilities include: ensuring that evaluation procedures and corrective action plans are implemented, identifying PD opportunities for staff members, and overseeing the mentorship of new teachers.
-The ScIPs meet independently and also collaborate with our district’s Local Professional Development Committee (LPDC).
+The ScIPs meet independently with the principals of their respective buildings.

-On March 26, 2014, our DEAC accepted the following NJ Standard weightings for the 4 domains of Danielson's rubric:
+On March 26, 2014, the DEAC accepted the following NJ Standard weightings for the 4 domains of Danielson's rubric:

 Domain 1: 20%

 Domain 2: 30%

 The WERSD agreed to adopt the following state-approved rubrics for designated non-instructional staff:

 - Multidimensional Leaders Performance Rubric (MLPR) for Assistant Principals